Top 10 Customer Experience KPIs Every CX Leader Should Track

 To explain this formula:

-• Customer action: A transaction or activity that customers do in relation to your business, such as submitting a complaint ticket or making a purchase.
+• Customer Action: A transaction or activity that customers do in relation to a business, such as submitting a complaint ticket or making a purchase.

-• Action value: Assign a higher value to customer actions that have a greater impact.
-Action values can range from 1 to 5 or 1 to 10, depending on your scoring system.
+• Action Value: Assign higher values to customer actions with greater impact.
+Action values can range from 1 to 5 or 1 to 10, depending on the scoring system.

-Once you have total action values per key customer action, you can add those together to arrive at your Customer Health Score.
+Get the total action values for each key customer action and sum them to arrive at the Customer Health Score.

-• Customer rankings: Depict customer segments using a ranking system to visually represent customer sentiment over time.
+• Customer Rankings: Depict customer segments using a ranking system to represent customer sentiment over time visually.

 How to Measure Customer Experience